-Yesterday morning Shirlee, Sue, Aimee and I had a meeting with Miguel from the Cancer Society to discuss blood drives.
-Since Miguel was accommodating as to when and where we could meet and us Red Cross girls are all about food we decided on Boogies Belly for breakfast.
+Yesterday morning Shirlee, Sue, Aimee, and I had a meeting with Miguel from the Cancer Society to discuss blood drives.
+Since Miguel was accommodating as to when and where we could meet and us Red Cross girls are all about the food we decided on Boogies Belly for breakfast.

 Aside from the excitement of our meeting and breakfast, I was anticipating a yummy treat.
 Aimee had called in an order for lobster meat pies for the two of us.
 Unless you special order they are only available on Saturdays.
 The pies are double the price of a regular meat pie at $3 BZD each but worth every penny.

 As we stood in line to order our food, a few people were eyeballing our 14 lobster pies in the case and wishing it was their special order instead.
 I was not surprised, they are delicious.

 Since we both have one of the same major goals (to keep our countries blood supply strong) it was only natural that we form a deeper relationship between the San Pedro Cancer Society and the San Pedro Belize Red Cross in regards to blood drives.

 All of us went into the meeting with an open mind.
 We all believe there is always something new to learn, especially since the Cancer Society has been doing blood drives longer than the Red Cross has.
 The information Miguel gave us was a real eyeopener and oddly enough something none of us had considered before.
 As hard as we work on our quarterly blood drives to build a supply, we never really thought about the shelf life.

 Just because we have collected x amount of pints in our Ambergris Caye reserve, it does not mean there is blood there if our Blood Bank supply has all expired.
 Blood has approximately 36 days at refrigerated temperatures.
 With that in mind, Miguel impressed upon us how easy it would be for the country to have very little or no blood, given the expiry and usage.